-This post is written by Claire of Claire’s Itchy Feet –

 - All classes are 121.
 Sometimes I felt this was great, other times I would have really likes to be in a class with other learners.
 But either way having 121 classes means you can really focus on the areas you need to focus on.

 - You can climb active Volcanoes in your free time.
 Guatemala has 29 volcanoes!
 Three of them Pacaya, Fuego and Santiaguito are active AND you can climb and camp on them.
 There are lots of tour companies that will take you up there very cheaply.
 If you are wanting to camp though I would be very careful about who you go with I did all my trips with OX Expeditions and 100% recommend them as they take your safety very seriously.

 - You will HAVE to speak Spanish.
 Most native Guatemalans do not speak English.
 Therefore you will have no choice but to speak Spanish.
 Not all countries are like that and it’s one of the reasons I chose to come here.
 It’s easier to speak English in Antigua so if you really want to push yourself then go to San Pedro.

 Guatemala is on the up.
 More people are starting to visit here, especially thrill seekers looking for some serious hiking.
 So my advice is to go now before the crowds!
-If you are traveling to Guatemala check out this Guatemala travel guide.
+If you are traveling to Guatemala check out this backpacking Guatemala guide or this Guatemala travel guide.

 Schools I can recommend: